 - Open the command prompt as administrator,

-- Type diskpart and press Enter to open Diskpart window.
+- Type diskpart and press Enter to open the Diskpart window.

 - Next type command list disk and press Enter.

 - Type select disk *, please replace “*” with the exact drive letter of the SD card.
 Press Enter.

 - Type attributes disk clear readonly and press Enter.

 that’s all remove and re-insert the SD card into your computer and check the status.